chenjr0719/Docker-Django-Python3-Nginx/README.md

    python manage.py collectstatic
    ```

-3. If your want to use different name of static folder, you need to modify the setting of **nginx-app.conf** in your container.
+3. If your want to use different name of static folder, you need to modify the setting of **nginx-site.conf** in your container.

    You can this command:

    ```
    sudo docker exec $CONTAINER_ID sed -i "s|/home/django/website/static|/home/django/website/$STATIC_FOLDER_NAME|g" /etc/nginx/sites-available/default
+   sudo docker restart $CONTAINER_ID
    ```

-    Or, modify **nginx-app.conf** and revuild this image.
+    Or, modify **nginx-site.conf** and rebuild this image.